Are you ball-tampering at work?

 It was because of this ‘necessity’ and my own weakness that I knew I had to leave the profession.

-This week, Aussie cricket players Steve Smith, David Warner and Cameron Bancroft have been charged with ball-tampering.
+In May 2018, Aussie cricket players Steve Smith, David Warner and Cameron Bancroft have been charged with ball-tampering.

 This is cheating – a conscious decision to rough up one side of the ball to give the bowling team an advantage.